 LONDON – AstraZeneca's new boss warned on Thursday the drugmaker faced a tough year in 2013, with sales expected to fall by a mid-to-high single digit percentage rate as patent expiries continue to erode business.

-Earnings will decline "significantly more than revenue" this year as operating costs rise, the company said.
+Earnings will decline "significantly more than revenue" this year as operating costs rise, Britain's second biggest drugmaker said.

 Chief Executive Pascal Soriot hopes eventually to turn the group around by investing in existing growth areas like emerging markets, diabetes care and the new heart drug Brilinta.
 He is also weighing the case for acquisitions.